Before detailing how to connect SAP to Peppol, it is first necessary to look at XRechnung…

 The XRechnung was developed in Germany as part of the implementation of the EU directive 2014/55/EU.
 This EU directive dictates the creation of an individual European standard for the core elements of an electronic invoice.
 The public bodies of the EU-member states will have to accept electronic invoices which comply with this European standard.
 The EU directive has already become reality – the EU-member states already developed the standard: today it is known as the EU invoice standard EN 16931.

 Since every EU member state will have specific requirements for electronic invoices, the need arose to develop so called Core Invoice Usage Specifications (CIUS).
 As a matter of fact, the XRechnung is a CIUS for Germany, even though it is not the only CIUS in Germany.
-The specifics of the XRechnung can be consulted on the website for the coordination of IT standards.

 From a technical point of view, an XRechnung is an XML file, which complies with the XML schema according to the European standard EN 16931 and further restrictions dictated by the XRechnung.
 The European Standard EN 16931 provides two types of XML schemas: Universal Business Language (UBL) and UN/CEFACT Cross Industry Invoice (CII).